Mdaftab/ACME-lab/README.md

 - Accessible via HTTPS at greeting-api.acme.co
 - Includes health checks and resource limits

-See the [Greet Service README](greet-service/README.md) for detailed implementation and deployment instructions.
+See the [Greet Service README](greet-service/README.md) for detailed implementation and deployment instructions. - In-memory storage fallback for development without Redis